Anaesthesia: A safe method when having a tattoo?

 Are they safe?

-Rarely, some ointments can cause allergic reactions, so it is advisable to consult an expert before using them.
+Although it is rare, some ointments can cause allergic reactions, so it is advisable to consult an expert before using them.

 Can they affect the tattoo?